 After the 2019 Arts Festival we had to make another painful decision of whether we should continue participating in the Lewisburg Arts Festival.
 We are an aging group and it was getting difficult to find volunteers to fill all the barrier locations for 13 hours during the festival.
 There had also been a recent article in QST magazine reminding all ham radio clubs that the FCC does not allow clubs to accept any money for doing public service events.
 Even if it was a donation.
 We had been receiving a nice donation from the Arts Council for many years.
 We told ourselves the donation was for the labor involved with moving the traffic barriers and not for communication support.
 But it seemed to be a fuzzy line so that also contributed to the decision.
 After a lot of discussion it was agreed we would end our connection with the Arts Festival.

-It’s now almost the summer of 2020.
 The Coronavirus Pandemic has changed, possibly forever, the way we interact with each other.
 We are using a program called Zoom, an online virtual meeting platform, to continue our monthly meetings.
 But we are hopeful things will get back to what we remembered as "normal."
 I have proposed to create a new website for the club that was more in line with other ham radio sites.
 As part of the content for the new site, I thought it would be a good idea to collect and add the history of our club before too much of it was forgotten.